How Marketing Analytics Helps Businesses Make Data-Driven Decisions and Grow

 - Data in advertising services is collected in different formats and can change retrospectively, leading to discrepancies in reports.

-- As a result of these challenges, businesses lose time and money.
+As a result of the above problems, businesses lose time and money.
+Marketers waste 21% of their budgets due to data errors.

 Marketing is not an independent business function.
 Metrics only have value and meaning when combined with primary business data.
 If marketing indicators exist in isolation from business data — for example, in Google Analytics — their value is low.